devzendo/qdx-receiver/README.md

 ## What is this?
 A small program to feed the audio from your QRP-Labs QDX digital transceiver through to your computer's speakers.
-Also gives you a small user interface in which you can see a signal-strength meter, control the output volume coming from your speakers, and to tune the QDX to a particular frequency.
+Also gives you a small user interface in which you can see a signal-strength meter, control the output volume coming from your speakers, and to tune the QDX to a particular frequency (receive SSB and other signals!).

 ## OK, Why?
 The QDX has the following characteristics: